-Disadvantages: A project box is needed at the antenna to house a vacuum variable, fixed cap, coil as specified above.
+Method A disadvantages: A project box is needed at the antenna to house a vacuum variable or fixed cap, or coil as specified above.
 This makes a DIY isolation transformer, or ordering commercial transformer without the enclosure a good idea, to wire it into the box housing the cap.

 If You're Lucky: If a high power, high current 2000, 2200, or 3300 pf transmitting cap, together with pruning the horizontal/drooper produces results close enough for you, it all can be put in a plastic 6 x 6 enclosure, including transplanted hardware and guts of commercial transformer.

 Prune or lengthen the L horizontal wire to move the X=0 point to 1.825.
-You likely will have a somewhat different R value, say R = 38, after you do this.
-For R in the vicinity of 36 ohms you remove three turns from the antenna/FCP winding of the isolation transformer, one turn in the center, and one at each end.
+You likely will have a somewhat different R value, say R = 38Ω, after you do this.
+35Ω-40Ω is a fairly common result.
+Then for R in the high thirties Ω, you can remove the two end turns from the antenna/FCP winding of the standard 3 inch core isolation transformer.
+This R may be close enough to 50 for you.
 At this point you can prune/lengthen the horizontal wire to optimally place your 1.5:1 or 2:1 SWR range points in the shack.

-Advantages: It's dirt simple out at the antenna feedpoint after everything is done and closed up.
-Lacks the series capacitor blind spot in method A. Just another antenna with a 4" x 4" grey box between the antenna and counterpoise wires, with coax running off it to the shack.
-Can transform 36 to 70 ohms to 50 by removing end turns then center turn of one of the windings while still in the enclosure.
-Once 1:1 transformer results are known, more extreme reductions are possible with turns ratios like 20/20, 20/19, 21/19, 21/18, 22/18 with a more complex transformer winding procedure.
+Advantages: Method B is dirt simple out at the antenna feedpoint after everything is done and closed up.
+Lacks the series capacitor blind spot in method A. Just another antenna with a 4" x 4" or 6" x 6" grey box between the antenna and counterpoise wires, with coax running off it to the shack.
+With one of the Advanced X:Y turns ratio transformers, one can transform 23 to 40 Ω to 50 in roughly 2.5Ω steps by removing end turns per the adjustment procedure.

-Disadvantages: Working with turns ratios can be tedious, particularly when placing deleted turns evenly around the winding.
+Disadvantages: Working with turns ratios can be tedious.
 Changes in the aerial and FCP may require redoing the winding.
-May make initial 160/80 dual band setup touchy if more than three dropped turns.

 Method C: Non-resonant dimensions for best RF then matching network.